Course dates: 1 - 5 July 2024

 - Clinical trials in practice

-- Evans I, Thornton H, Chalmers I. Testing Treatments: Better Research for Better Healthcare.
-The British Library 2006.
+- Evans I, Thornton H, Chalmers I and Glasziou P. Testing Treatments: Better Research for Better Healthcare.
+Pinter and Martin, 2011.

 - Pocock SJ.
 Clinical Trials: A Practical Approach.
-Wiley, Chichester, 1983
+Wiley, 1983

 'In my opinion it was very well structured and nicely tailored to its wide range of professionals attending the course'.